Women’s World Cup 2023: Fixtures, and full match schedule for knockout stages

 Tournament capacity: 46,851

 Lang Park, also known as Brisbane Football Stadium, opened in 1914, on the site of the former North Brisbane Cemetery, and in its early days was home to multiple different sports, including cycling, athletics, and soccer.
-Will host several matches during the tournament, and matches at the 2032 Olympics.
+Has hosted several matches during the tournament, and matches at the 2032 Olympics.

 Dunedin Stadium, Dunedin